sylhare/sylhare.github.io/_posts/2015-01-23-Working-with-agile.md

 - Improve process velocity
 - Shorten cycle times

 ADHOC - is a unique solution that can not be generalized.
-It lead to risks
+It leads to risks

 #### 7 Lean principles